 BE-AWARE II was a two year initiative (2013-2015), also co-financed by the European Union, which aimed to utilise the results of BE-AWARE I to model the effects of 10 risk reducing and response scenarios through a combination of oil spill modelling and environmental and socioeconomic sensitivity analysis.
 Therefore identifying sub regional risk management conclusions for 2020.Read

-The HNS-MS website is : http://www.hns-ms.eu The HNS-MS Project (2015-2016) is a 2-year project on a decision support tool for HNS.
+The HNS-MS website is : http://www.hns-ms.eu The HNS-MS Project (2015-2016) is a 2-year project on a decision support tool for Harmful and Noxious Substances (HNS).
 The project partners are Belgium (MUMM/modelling) and France (CEDRE).
-The project was selected for funding by the …Read
+The project…Read